uw-biorobotics/IKBT/README.md

 # Current News

+## Feb 2020
+BH has fixed the UR5 regression - it now works again and solution output no longer shows sum-of-angles variables that are not needed in the actual solution.
+Use branch **RepairUR5Regression** for latest and greatest version.

 ## July 2019
 Work aimed at \#15 and \#18 is still ongoing (it's tough!).
 But a few smaller bugs have been fixed which are now in the 'testing' branch.
 Please try that branch and post issues.
 THX.